ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 └───────────────────────────────────────────┘
 ```

-## Functions that Remove Part of a URL
+## Functions that remove part of a URL

 If the URL does not have anything similar, the URL remains unchanged.

 ### cutWWW

-Removes no more than one ‘www.’ from the beginning of the URL’s domain, if present.
+Removes leading `www.` (if present) from the URL’s domain.

 ### cutQueryString

-Removes query string.
-The question mark is also removed.
+Removes query string, including the question mark.

 ### cutFragment

-Removes the fragment identifier.
-The number sign is also removed.
+Removes the fragment identifier, including the number sign.

 ### cutQueryStringAndFragment

-Removes the query string and fragment identifier.
-The question mark and number sign are also removed.
+Removes the query string and fragment identifier, including the question mark and number sign.

 ### cutURLParameter(url, name)

-Removes the `name` parameter from URL, if present.
+Removes the `name` parameter from a URL, if present.
 This function does not encode or decode characters in parameter names, e.g. `Client ID` and `Client%20ID` are treated as different parameter names.

 **Syntax**